ambientlabscomputing/underleaf_client/internal/ui/README.md

 )

 var deleteCmd = &cobra.Command{
-    Use:   "delete [node-id]",
+    Use:   "delete [server-id]",
-    Short: "Delete a node",
+    Short: "Delete a server",
     RunE: func(cmd *cobra.Command, args []string) error {
         // Confirm before deletion
-        confirmed, err := ui.Confirm("Are you sure you want to delete this node?") if err != nil {
+        confirmed, err := ui.Confirm("Are you sure you want to delete this server?") if err != nil {
             return err
         }